ZerdBG3/RAW/Features.md

 Striked through features were present on the EA version of the mod but still aren't implemented on the Full Release version

 ## Classes
-* Barbarian:
+* **Barbarian:**
   - ~~Level 1: Fixes Rage so it only deals damage on actual hits, from Strength-based melee weapons~~
-  - ~~Level 2: Reckless Attack is a toggleable passive which provides advantage only on Strength-based melee weapons attacks (and if no other attack without the passive was made previously on the same turn).
-The advantage can be used on all attacks on the same turn, and it can't proc on AoO~~
+  - **Level 2: Reckless Attack**
+    - **Interrupt changed to no longer consider the roll before asking, so it can always activate even if the attack will hit without needing advantage**
+    - **Spell can only be used if it is the first attack of the turn**
+    - **Attacking Recklessly allows for all attacks on the same turn to be done with advantage (but not after the turn ends, so no advantage on AoO).
+The enemies can still gain advantage on attacks aganinst the barbarian until the start of the barbairan's next turn**
   - **Level 3 (Path of the Berserker): Removed Throw as a bonus action**
   - ~~Level 3 (Path of the Totem Warrior): Removed all custom spells added by each Spirit Animal~~
-* ~~Druid:~~
+* **Druid:**
+  - **Level 2 (Circle of the Land): Natural Recovery is only usable during a Short Rest**
   - ~~Level 2: Wild Shape dismissal costs a bonus action~~
   - ~~Level 2: Wild Shape Giant Badger changes to attacks and movements~~
   - ~~Level 2: Wild Shape ends with a Short Rest~~
   - ~~Level 2 (Circle of the Land): Replaces Dire Wolf with Wolf for Circle of the Land Druids~~
-  - ~~Level 2 (Circle of the Land): Natural Recovery is only usable during a Short Rest~~
   - ~~Level 2 (Circle of the Moon): Changed stats of Dire Wolf to match Monster's Manual stats~~
   - ~~Level 2 (Circle of the Moon): Polar Bear is replaced with Brown Bear, visual and stat wise~~
+* **Cleric:**
+  - **Level 1: Replaces Produce Flame Cantrip option with Spare The Dying**
-* Ranger:
+* **Ranger:**
   - **Level 1: Hunter's Mark counts as a separate damage entry and can critically strike**
-* Rogue:
+* **Rogue:**
-  - ~~Level 1: Sneak Attack is a toggleable passive which works on any weapon attack you hit in the turn (including offhand attacks), still obeying to the Sneak Attack rules~~ (It seems like Larian made an Interrupt that works properly for Sneak Attack.
-I might just need to fix if it's not applying everytime it should - Throwing Weapons comes to mind when analyzing potential bugs)
+  - **Level 1: Sneak Attack**
+    - **Interrupt changed to ask before dealing the damage.
+It also adjusts the damage on the attack interrupted, so it doesn't count as two different damage sources (important for Concentration interruption, for example).
+Downside for unifying attacks is that the roll for Sneak Attack isn't detailed, you only see the sum (but I did account for critical strikes, so don't worry, if it's a crit, it will roll double the dice)**
+    - **Spells no longer consume the Sneak Attack Charge if it missed (thus allowing for retries on other attacks on the same turn, specially offhand attacks)**
   - **Level 2: Cunning Action transformed into a Spell Container**
   - **Level 3 (Thief): Fast Hands no longer provides an extra Bonus Action - instead, it gives Help, Distract and Throw (no damage) as possible Cunning Actions (bonus action)**
   - **Level 3 (Thief): Second-Story Work now replaces Jump for a Dexterity-based version**
-* ~~Wizard:~~
+* **Wizard:**
+  - **Level 1: Arcane Recovery is only usable during a Short Rest**
   - ~~Level 1 (Abjuration School): Arcane Ward subsequent abjuration casts after the first of the day provides the correct `2*Spell Level THP`~~
-  - ~~Level 1: Arcane Recovery is only usable during a Short Rest~~

 ## Actions
 * **Shove is an action (from bonus action).
 It's a spell container with the option to push (fixed 1.5 m) or knock prone**
-* **Introduces Distract and Dodge as actions to player characters and common summons**
+* **Introduces Distract and Dodge as actions to player characters and summons (see Find Familiar)**
 * **Removes Bonus Action Cost from Jump and the Movement Cost is the same as the distance travelled**
 * **Throw and Improvised Weapon can no longer be used on enemies that are alive, and can't throw equipped items either.
 Throwing a weapon from inventory counts as an improvised weapon (`1d4 bludgeoning` damage)**
-* **Thrown Weapons now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack ?
-Not sure).
+* **Thrown Weapons now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack).
 The range shown is the long range, but it will show the Disadvantage UI if you're attacking outside the short range**
-  - **This still wasn't done properly for magical weapons that are throwable**
+  - _PS.:This still wasn't done properly for magical weapons that are throwable_
-* ~~Help stabilises the target (Medicine `DC 10`), and the stabilised character is healed once out of combat~~
+* **Help stabilises the target (Medicine `DC 10`), and the stabilised character is healed once out of combat.
+If the character is stabilised own their own by succeeding the Death Saving Throws, they will still require a Help Action (and the Medicine Check) or a cast of Spare The Dying to regain 1 HP.**
-  - **Due to technical limitations, the above wasn't possible.
-Instead: Help requires a Medicine check `DC 10` to heal 1HP on a downed character**

 ## Feats
 * **Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn**

 ## Spells
+* **Find Familiar**
+  - **Base summons (not the ones granted by Pact of the Chain) had all their attacks replaced by the Distract Action (kept their attack animations because they're cool, though)**
+  - **Removed all separate actions they had, except the Cat's Meow, because it has no combat functionality**
+  - **Raven now has the Flyby passive, so it doesn't receive AoOs - Since Owl isn't an option in Vanilla, I decided to make Raven the go-to pick for Arcane Tricksters**
+* **Flaming Sphere can only act if the caster uses their bonus action to command it to**
+* **Shield: fixes the tooltip so it states the bonus AC lasts for only 1 turn**
-* **Sleep lasts for 10 turns instead of 2**
+* **Sleep lasts for 10 turns instead of 2 and it's a circular area, which the targets are selected based on HP on increasing order**
+* **Spare the Dying introduced as a new cantrip for Clerics.
+Stabilises the target (no check required), and the stabilized character is healed once out of combat.
+If the character is stabilised own their own by succeeding the Death Saving Throws, they will still require a Help Action (and the Medicine Check) or a cast of Spare The Dying to regain 1 HP.**
+* **Spiritual Weapon can only act if the caster uses their bonus action to command it to (except on the turn they're cast).
+Also removed all special attacks**
 * **Produce Flame is a spell container, with instant attacking as an option (but it seems a bit buggy how the spell container is organizing it)**
 * **Removes surface interaction for spells that are not AoE.
 They can still interact with surfaces, but must target the ground directly, instead of interacting when targeting a character on top of the surface**
   <details>